sourceoptics/source_optics/INSTALL.md

 # from the checkout directory

 ## set up the application
-mkdir /etc/srcoptics
+mkdir /etc/source_optics
 pip install -r requirements.txt

-# create a role for whatever <username> you would like to run srcOptics as
+# create a role for whatever <username> you would like to run source_optics as
 sudo -u postgres createuser --createdb <username>
 ```